 The likely extent to which local infrastructure contributions will or won't be required won't be known until the development application stage.
 This creates uncertainty for both development partners and Council.
-It also creates uncertainty for the State, as development partners will likely consider this when determining how much they can offer to the government to purchase development sites.
+It also creates uncertainty for the State, as development partners will likely consider this when determining how much they can offer to the government to participate in development of the Stage 1 area.